Signs and symptoms of preterm labor

 Are you at risk for preterm labor?

 No one knows for sure what causes preterm labor.
 But there are things that may make you more likely than other women to start labor early.
 These are called risk factors.
-These three risk factors make you most likely to have preterm labor:
+There are many risk factors for preterm labor, but these three make you most likely to have preterm labor:

 - You’ve had a premature birth in the past.